 The thing I love the most about this lemon tart is the filling - It is so creamy and lighter than basic lemon curd.
 How so?

-Also, this is a no-bake lemon filling, so you'll just need to spread it over a tart shell and top it with meringue right away.
+This is a no-bake lemon filling, so you'll just need to spread it over a tart shell and top it with meringue right away.

 2. No blind baking is needed.